-Dr Alexey D. Muraviev is an Associate Professor of National Security and Strategic Studies at Curtin University, Perth, Western Australia.
+Dr Alexey D. Muraviev is Associate Professor of National Security and Strategic Studies at Curtin University, Perth, Western Australia.
 He is the founder and director of the Strategic Flashlight forum on national security and strategy at Curtin.

 He has published widely on matters of national and international security.